emmt/EasyYorick/README.md

 EasyYorick has a simple plug-in system to extend its knowledge database to other packages than the ones included in the repository.
-Adding a new package is easy: just add a script in the `scrips.d` directory created in `$PREFIX/etc/ypkg` during installation.
-You can start with an existing script such as [`scrips.d/01ygsl.sh`](./scrips.d/01ygsl.sh) which is to install a Yorick plug-in for the *GNU Scientific Library* (GSL).
+Adding a new package is easy: just add a script in the `scripts.d` directory created in `$PREFIX/etc/ypkg` during installation.
+You can start with an existing script such as [`scripts.d/01ygsl.sh`](./scrips.d/01ygsl.sh) which is to install a Yorick plug-in for the *GNU Scientific Library* (GSL).
 The [`ypkg`](./ypkg) script itself can be a source of inspiration.
 The scripts in this directory are sourced by `ypkg` in the lexicographic order of their names.